Relationships between minimum rank problem parameters for cobipartite graphs: Combinatorial bounds for cobipartite graphs and patterns

-We next argue that there is a complete forcing sequence from $F$ with the property that only vertices in $V_1$ force.
-This follows from the fact that $V_1 \subseteq F$.
-In particular, suppose that at some point a vertex $w \in V_2$ is to force.
-The vertex to be forced, say $x$, must also be in $V_2$.
-Since $w$ and $x$ are both in the clique $V_2$, and since every vertex in $V_2$ is adjacent to $w$, every vertex in $V_2\setminus\{x\}$ must be filled before this force can occur.
-But, since $V_1\subseteq F$, this implies that every vertex in $G$ other than $x$ is initially filled.
-And, since $G$ is saturated with respect to clique partition $(V_1,V_2)$, it must be that $x$ has some neighbor $v \in V_1$.
-Thus, at the point in the sequence when $w$ was to force $x$, we may let $v$ force $x$ instead.
-This gives a sequence such that only vertices in $V_1$ force.
+As shown above, we can choose $F$ such that $V_1 \subseteq F$.
+We now show that some complete forcing sequence from $F$ has only vertices in $V_1$ force.
+Consider any complete forcing sequence from $F$.
+If every vertex that forces in this sequence is in $V_1$, then there is nothing to show.
+Otherwise, some force $x\to y$ in the sequence has $x \in V_2$.
+Take this to be the first such force.
+As $V_1 \subseteq F$, it must be that $y \in V_2$.
+The fact that $V_2$ is a clique implies that every vertex in $V_2$ is adjacent to $x$, and hence every vertex in $V_2\setminus\{y\}$ must be filled before $x$ can force $y$.
+Since every vertex in $V_1$ is initially filled, this implies that, at the time the force is to occur, every vertex of the graph other than $y$ is filled.
+But, since $G$ is saturated with respect to the clique partition $(V_1,V_2)$, some $x' \in V_1$ is adjacent to $y$.
+Thus, we can replace the force $x\to y$ in the sequence with $x'\to y$.
+By the way the force was chosen, no vertex in $V_2$ forces earlier in the sequence.
+And after the force is complete, all vertices in the graph are filled, so there are no subsequent forces.
+Hence, in the modified sequence, no vertices in $V_2$ force.
+That is, the sequence has only vertices in $V_1$ force, as desired.

-Hence, only vertices in $V_1$ force, and all of these vertices are initially filled (i.e., $V_1 \subseteq F$).
-So $F$ is a direct zero forcing set for $G$.

 Finally, we assumed at the start of the proof that $v \in V_1$.
-If $v \in V_2$ instead, then the above argument gives a direct zero forcing set $F$ for $G$ with $V_2\subseteq F$ that forces from $V_2$ to $V_1$.
-By \th\ref{lem:reversal of direct ZF set}, there is a reversal of $F$ that gives a direct zero forcing set $F'$ for $G$ with $V_1 \subseteq F'$.
-Then the above argument shows that $F'$ forces from $V_1$ to $V_2$. \end{proof}
+If instead $v \in V_2$, then a symmetric argument shows that $F$ can be modified if necessary to give $V_2 \subseteq F$, with a complete forcing sequence from $F$ such that only vertices in $V_2$ force.
+Since every vertex forced is forced by a vertex that was initially filled, every forcing chain has a length of $0$ or $1$, and $F$ is a direct zero forcing set for $G$.
+Let $R$ be the set of vertices that force, and let $F'=V(G)\setminus R$.
+Then, by \th\ref{lem:reversal of direct ZF set}, the set $F'$ is a zero forcing set for $G$ with $|F'|=|F|$.
+As the forcing sequence from $F$ has only vertices in $V_2$ force, $R\subseteq V_2$.
+Thus, $F' = V(G)\setminus R \supseteq V(G)\setminus V_2 = V_1$.
+Hence, $F'$ is an optimal zero forcing set for $G$ with $V_1\subseteq F'$.
+We may therefore let $F'$ replace $F$ and, following the argument in the previous paragraph, deduce that some complete forcing sequence from $F$ has only vertices in $V_1$ force, as desired. \end{proof}

 \begin{ex}\th The graph shown in Figure \ref{fig:first unsaturated example} shows that the condition of $G$ being saturated is essential for \th\ref{normalized forcing for cobipartite}.
 For $V_1=\{1,2,3\}$ and $V_2=\{4,5,6\}$, a clique partition of $G$ is given by \( (V_1,V_2) \), but $G$ is not saturated with respect to this partition.
 Moreover, while in fact $Z(G)=3$, clearly no zero forcing set of this size can force from $V_1$ to $V_2$, as such a set would necessarily be equal to $V_1$, and clearly then would fail to force the entire graph. \end{ex}